sharocko/help.codecademy.com/published/groups/how-do-i-join-a-group.md

 To get started posting, click on the **Start a Discussion** button that is located on the **Discussions** page.

-To see all of the groups that you can join you can [Browse Groups](http://www.codecademy.com/groups).
+To see all of the groups that you can join you can [browse Groups](http://www.codecademy.com/groups).